 Try restarting your network router or firewall that serves as a DHCP server.
 If there are IP conflicts with other hosts, a simple restart would help to resolve the connection problem.
-Or maybe it just the router that hangs up, so we have to power cycle.
+Or maybe it is just the router that hangs up, so we have to power cycle.

 Other ways to resolve no internet in Windows 10

 7. IP release, renew and flush dns

 If the above solution didn’t work, you may try releasing the IP address assigned by the DHCP server or by your router.
 Then renew it to get a new IP address value.
 Along with this trick, you have to flush dns also to ensure that you get the right network values.

 Open Command Prompt window by running as administrator, then type the following in sequence.
-Press enter each command.
+Press enters each command.